 Dr. Susan Chang Su

 Dr. Su has over fifteen years of teaching psychological courses in a variety of universities/ colleges at undergraduate and graduate levels.
-The courses she has taught include Introduction to Psychology, Developmental Psychology, Social Psychology, Cross-cultural Psychology, Intermediate Research Methods in Psychology, The Principles of Learning, Child Psychology, Couples Counseling, Assessing Complementary Alternative Therapy, Counseling Psychology, Counselling Methodology, and Research Methodology.
+The main courses she has taught in undergraduate level include Introduction to Psychology, Developmental Psychology, Social Psychology, Cross-cultural Psychology, The Principles of Learning, Abnormal Psychology, Intermediate Research Methods in Psychology, Behaviour Analysis, Assessing Complementary Alternative Therapy, Aging and Mental Health, Psychology of Aging, Research and Professional Development, Theories of Pedagogy, Educational Psychology, and Teaching Methodology for Teachers Training Program.
+The graduate level teaching courses she has taught for the Master’s Degree of Counselling Psychology include Counseling Psychology, Couples Counseling, Counselling Methodology, and Research Methodology in Social Science.

 Academic Qualifications